Thanks for sharing! :-)

 ...and below is the point

 Summer clock changeover.
 The vast majority of people hate it, a minority hate it and almost no one likes it.
 It makes no sense and upsets a person’s biological clock.
-When I came and went in the world (before covid times) I heard from several people that on larger trips due to time differences, one rests an hour an hour in a day, and indeed when I traveled far, maybe I really needed so many days and though this 'daylight saving time' would only mean a one-hour shift, but it is somehow harder to get used to.
+When I came and went in the world I heard from several people that on larger trips due to time differences, one rests an hour an hour in a day, and indeed when I traveled far, maybe I really needed so many days and though this 'daylight saving time' would only mean a one-hour shift, but it is somehow harder to get used to.
 I think this is because when we go somewhere, we have to switch to the Sun position there, but in summer time we have to adapt to an artificial situation.

 The German Empire and the Monarchy were the first to use daylight saving time to reduce artificial lighting and thus save energy which was introduced in 1916 in the two countries.
 This was quickly adopted by several countries during World War I, but by the end of the war they had returned to normal time and its use did not even occur until the outbreak of World War II.